-But it goes back a long way.
-What follows is a bit speculative, but fits what evidence we have.
+As to its origin, what follows is a bit speculative, but fits what evidence we have.
 In early eighteenth-century Britain, the small silver coin whose proper name was sixpence was often slangily called a simon.
 We’re not sure why, but a plausible origin lies in the name of Thomas Simon, a famous seventeenth-century engraver at the London Mint who designed some new coins after the Restoration in 1660, including the sixpence.
-(A New Testament reference, to St Peter “lodging with one Simon a tanner”, led to the coin later being called a tanner instead.)
-Simon seems to have been taken to the USA and transferred to the dollar coin (the name is said to have been recorded in the 1850s).
-Having in mind the much more valuable French gold coins called Napoleons, some wit bundled simon and Napoleon together and made from it simoleon.
+A New Testament reference (Acts 10:06) to St Peter lodging with “one Simon a tanner” led to the sixpence later becoming known as a tanner instead, a colloquial description that survived until the sixpence was abolished at currency decimalisation in 1971.

-The doctor spoke unto Mr. Thede, and did offer to him many fat simoleons and talents of gold and shekels of goodly silver, and Mr. Thede hearkened unto his voice, and the tones thereof were too canny for him.”
+The doctor spoke unto Mr. Thede, and did offer to him many fat simoleons and talents of gold and shekels of goodly silver, and Mr. Thede hearkened unto his voice, and the tones thereof were too canny for him.

 Search World Wide Words